OVERVIEW

 EXPERIENCE AND OPPORTUNITIES

-1. Overseas Summer Research Internship
+1. Overseas Summer Research Exchange

-Our department provides overseas summer research internship opportunities for our BME students.
+2. Our department provides overseas summer research internship opportunities for our BME students.
 Internships usually start on around June and last for about 8-10 weeks in every summer.
 Our professors have close collaboration with some of the overseas institutions across USA, Canada, Poland, Australia, Japan, Taiwan and China.

 • Monash University, Australia